topwaye/morse/README.md

 A 286 CPU is like an old style battery charger.

 Morse is alternatively called header 286 segments.
 A 286 CPU can control memory segments directly, but a 386 CPU doesn't.
-It controls memory segments through headers which give them space.
+It controls memory segments through headers which give them spaces.
 No header, no concept of space, only memory segments.

-When booting, morse program is read into a memory segment from a disk, then set a page table which load this memory segment into (virtual) space, preparing for CPU paging.
+When booting, morse program is read into a memory segment from a disk, then set a page table which load this memory segment into a space, preparing for CPU paging.

 Once CPU paging is Enabled, the first process has been ready.